Vicente's research aims to advance the frontiers of imaging technology for biological and medical applications.

 Previously, Vicente was an MIT-Madrid M+Visión Fellow, where he worked to reduce colorectal cancer mortality by increasing the sensitivity of colonoscopy to premalignant lesions, and to improve molecular imaging for oncology by multiplexing Positron Emission Tomography (PET).
 He completed his Electrical Engineering and MS degrees at Catholic University of Chile where he developed a theoretical framework to enable cheaper Magnetic Resonance Imaging (MRI) scanners.

-For more information about Dr. Parot research background visit his personal website here
+For more information about Dr. Parot's research visit his Lab website here

 - Electrical Engineer, Pontificia Universidad Católica de Chile, 2009